Jazz at Lincoln Center: Rose Hall

 The performing arts complex, Frederick P. Rose Hall, was designed by Rafael Viñoly and is located on the fifth floor of Deutsche Bank Center (originally Time Warner Center).
-The $131 million facility opened in fall 2004 and was the world’s first performance, education, and broadcast facility all devoted to jazz.
+The $131 million facility opened in fall 2004 and was the world's first performance, education, and broadcast facility entirely devoted to jazz.
 It was engineered specifically for the warmth and clarity of jazz.
 Rose Hall consists of three venues: Rose Theater, The Appel Room, and Dizzy's Club, named after trumpeter Dizzy Gillespie.
 The Hall also contains the Irene Diamond Education Center with rehearsal and recording rooms.
 The location was criticized for being within a high-end shopping mall at Columbus Circle and isolated from the main Lincoln Center that was four blocks away.
-JALC counteracted this by saying that this house of consumerism “showcases the music born from a freedom struggle, one that encourages both players and listeners to reach for higher ideals.”
+Jazz at Lincoln Center counteracted this by saying that this house of consumerism "showcases the music born from a freedom struggle, one that encourages both players and listeners to reach for higher ideals".